 Fixing the killer POKE

 Adrian Black devised a fix for the killer POKE.
 It enables the speedup permanently, but in a way that doesn’t damage the 74LS08 or the transistor in the CRT.
 All you have to do is bend up pin 15 on the CIA #1, then attach a 460 ohm resistor between it and ground.
 In his video, he uses a nearby capacitor.
-But you could just as easily use CIA pin #1.
+But you could just as easily use pin #1 on the very same chip.
 The resistor protects the chip if someone changes the pin from an input to an output through software, which could cause a dead short.

 The result is a faster PET 2001, without the risk of damage.
-It’s a modification to the machine, but you can buy a newer 6522, bend out its pin 15 and solder the resistor between pin 15 and pin 1, then place the newer chip in the socket to make the mod reversible by replacing the original chip.
+It’s a modification to the machine, which you may be reluctant to do.
+But there’s a way to make it completely reversible.
+You can buy a newer 6522, bend out its pin 15 and solder the resistor between pin 15 and pin 1, then place the newer chip in the socket.
+To revert the mod, just swap the original chip back in.
 The 6522 is a very common chip and it’s still easy to find today.
+And this allows you to leave the original 1970s chip unmodified.